The Raven (1963 film): Shooting

-Roger Corman says that Lorre's improvisations confused both Vincent Price and Boris Karloff, but Price adapted to it well while Karloff struggled.
-Corman:
+Roger Corman said that Lorre's improvisations confused both Vincent Price and Boris Karloff, but Price adapted to it well while Karloff struggled:

 Overall I would say we had as good a spirit on The Raven as any film I've ever worked on, except for a couple of moments with Boris.
 There was a slight edge to it, because Boris came in with a carefully worked out preparation, so when Peter started improvising lines, it really threw Boris off from his preparation.

-Corman says the tension between Peter Lorre and Jack Nicholson as father and son came from the actors rather than the script; the two did not get along well.
+Corman said the tension between Peter Lorre and Jack Nicholson as father and son came from the actors rather than the script, as the two did not get along well.

 Vincent Price later recalled about the final duel:

 Boris hated being strung up in the air on those chairs.
 He was terribly crippled, and we were both floating in the air on these wires.
 It wasn't a pleasant feeling!
 And I hated having that snake wrapped around my neck for two hours...
 I hate snakes.

 Boris Karloff later said he was annoyed at having to wear the heavy cape.

-The scene of the burning interior of the castle was reused film from Corman's 1960 film House of Usher.
+The footage of the burning interior of the castle was reused from Corman's 1960 film House of Usher.

 Release

+The Raven opened on January 23, 1963 in 100 theaters in the Greater New York area before opening the following week in 50 theaters in Southern California.